lexxx233/Pretzel/README.md

 ####Quick Start

 ##### Visualization
-Simply source pretzel into your html then create a <div> with an unique id
+Simply source pretzel into your html then create a div element with an unique id
 ```html
     <html>
         <head>